guardian/dotcom-rendering/docs/architecture/001-dotcom-rendering.md

-# To extract the rendering layer of frontend into a new service
+# Frontend rendering layer as a service

 ## Context